Choose Your Fabric – Let’s Make a Quilt

 Funny Faces Quilt Block of the Month Club Pattern List

-Here’s a complete list of all the patterns released so far in the Funny Faces Quilt Block of the Month Club.
+Here’s a complete list of all the patterns released in the Funny Faces Quilt Block of the Month Club.

 2019